 The holiday sale schedule means February, May and September are good times to find mattresses on sale before, during, and after the popular 3-day weekends.
 But there are other reasons why these months are the best months to buy mattresses.

 This mid-winter holiday weekend gives many shoppers an extra day to hit the mall.
 They’ve also had over a month to recover from the sticker shock of Christmas shopping, and the dreary days of winter in many parts of the country leave cabin-feverish consumers looking for excuses to get out of the house.

 Spring has sprung and maybe the coils in your mattress have, too.
 Waiting until the Memorial Day sales to replace your old mattress could save you hundreds of dollars because the new mattress models show up in June through September.

 September is a good time to buy a mattress at a discounted price.
 Why?
 Labor Day often means mattress sales because of the 3-day weekend tradition, but September 30 also marks the end of the fiscal year in most cases.

 These types of sales can pop up at any time, so as soon as you begin thinking about replacing an old mattress, start doing your research on the brand, size, material type and firmness level you might want.
 Then keep your eyes peeled for ads announcing these store openings, closing and relocations.

 Brick and mortar stores can often lower their prices at least 60% during their sales because of their huge markups.
 If you’ve seen a sale price for a mattress you want, insist on the sale price whether the sale is running or not.

 Online mattress companies generally do not rely on sales to attract customers.
 The many perks of shopping online — shopping in your bunny slippers, delivery to your door or bedroom (if white glove delivery is offered), and generally significantly lower prices — have disrupted the traditional way we buy mattresses.

-Eliminating the middle man and lower overhead costs allows online mattress companies to offer year-round bargains and a no-haggle approach to selling mattresses.
-So really, a good time to buy a mattress from online companies is any time you need a new mattress.
+Eliminating the middleman and lower overhead costs allows online mattress companies to offer year-round bargains and a no-haggle approach to selling mattresses.
+So really, a good time to buy a mattress from online companies is anytime you need a new mattress.
 The prices will almost always be lower than physical retailers.

 That being said, most online mattress outlets have begun to offer sales throughout the year for extra savings.
 Like the brick and mortar stores, many online stores time their sales around national holidays and Black Friday to take advantage of the times people are primed for shopping.

 It’s also easy to stay on top of upcoming sales and promotions.
 All cyber stores that run periodic sales encourage you to sign up for email notifications of upcoming discounts and promotional sales.
 By simply sharing your email address, you’ll know exactly when is the best time to buy your favorite mattress.

 So, do your research ahead of time, find a mattress you like, and be prepared to pull the trigger when you see prices dropping.
 You’ll sleep even better on your new mattress when you know you saved big.
 Check out some of our guides below for some of the most budget friendly brands.